Clock-jitter reduction in LISA time-delay interferometry combinations: Introduction

 \section{Introduction}

-The Laser Interferometer Space Antenna (LISA) is a European Space Agency (ESA) scientific space mission, which aims to measure gravitational waves (GWs) in the millihertz range~\cite{Audley:2017drz}.
-Those waves are predicted by Einstein's theory of General Relativity and produced by the quadrupolar moment of very dense objects, such as black hole binaries, or coalescing super-massive black holes.
-The detection of low-frequency gravitational waves will help answer numerous astrophysical, cosmological, and theoretical questions.
-They are related, for example, to the formation of black hole binaries and extreme mass ratio inspirals, the formation of galaxies, or General Relativity in the strong field regime~\cite{Audley:2017drz}.
+The \gls{lisa} is a \gls{esa} scientific space mission, which aims to measure \glspl{gw} in the millihertz range~\cite{Audley:2017drz}.
+Those waves are predicted by Einstein's theory of general relativity and produced by the quadrupolar moment of very dense objects, such as black hole binaries or coalescing super-massive black holes.
+The detection of low-frequency \glspl{gw} will help answer numerous astrophysical, cosmological, and theoretical questions.

-The mission is expected to be launched in the year 2034.
+The mission is expected to be launched in 2034.
 Three spacecraft will trail the Earth around the Sun, in a nearly equilateral triangular configuration with armlengths of about 2.5 million kilometers.
-Each spacecraft contains two free-falling test masses acting as inertial sensors~\cite{Audley:2017drz}, and two optical benches.
-Six laser links connect the six optical benches performing interferometric measurements between the local and distant laser beams.
-These optical setups are capable of measuring the differential acceleration between the local and remote test masses with sub-picometer precision~\cite{Armano:2016bkm,Armano:2018kix}.
-In the latest design, each spacecraft performs six interferometric measurements~\cite{Otto:2015wp}, which are then telemetered to Earth.

-The dominant source of noise in LISA is laser frequency noise, which couples into the measurements many orders of magnitude above the expected gravitational wave signals.
-Time-delay interferometry (TDI) is an offline technique proposed by~\cite{Tinto:1999yr} to suppress this laser noise.
-It uses time-shifted combinations of the interferometric signals to synthesize virtual laser-noise-free Michelson-like interferometers.
-The so-called first-generation algorithm assumes that the armlengths are constant in time.
-A second generation has been proposed, to account for flexing of the constellation~\cite{Tinto:2004}, \textit{i.e.}~time-varying armlengths.
-The basic working principles of TDI have been demonstrated experimentally~\cite{deVine:2010vf,Schwarze:2016fbv,Laporte:2017iuk,Cruz:2006js}, and analytic and numerical studies~\cite{Vallisneri:2004bn,Petiteau:2008zz,Bayle:2019} have shown that the second-generation TDI is sufficient to reduce laser noise below the required levels.

-In addition to laser frequency noise, other secondary noise sources are also above the requirements and need to be suppressed as part of the TDI algorithm.
-In particular, this is envisioned for phase fluctuations of the ultra-stable oscillators on board each spacecraft.
+Each spacecraft contains two free-falling test masses acting as inertial sensors, with a demonstrated sub-femto-$g$ accuracy~\cite{Armano:2016bkm,Armano:2018kix}.
+The relative motions of these test masses is measured to picometer precision using laser interferometry.
+These measurements are then processed on ground to extract \gls{gw} signals.
+Each spacecraft carries one \gls{uso}, which provides a unique clock time, used as reference for all systems of the onboard measurement chain.
+Any timing jitter of the onboard clocks will couple into our interferometric measurements.
+State-of-the-art space-qualified oscillators typically have an Allan deviation of about \num{e-13} for averaging times above \SI{1}{\second}~\cite{Weaver2010}.
+This is not sufficient to achieve the picometer test-mass position readout required by \gls{lisa}.